ArkhamElders/YARD/en-EN/004 - Skills.md

 The last, especially important for Yardans, is animal empathy.
 It's a mix of empathy, clear signals, and behaviors that build bonds with creatures like wolves or falcons.

-**In combat:** A Wanderer with an animal companion and a high level in this skill (over 70%) can take an extra action per round, using the moves available to their animal.
+**In combat:** A Wanderer with an animal companion and a high level in this skill (over 14 pts) can take an extra action per round, using the moves available to their animal.

 ## General